mturley/fasta-filter/README.md

 The `filter` module takes arrays of sequences and turns them into buckets.
 In this context, a `bucket` is an object with filter parameters, and one or more arrays of sequences, as its properties.

 In the examples below that do not use `intoBuckets()`, the result is a single bucket instead of an array of buckets.
-In these examples, the single buckets are immediately destructured and only some of its properties used.
+In these examples, the single bucket is immediately destructured and only some of its properties used.

 `filter().byLength(cutoffLength)` returns a bucket object with properties `cutoffLength`, `longSequences`, and `shortSequences`.